Skip to main content

 After discovering a promising candidate degrading the waxy coatings of leaves in compost with a special enzyme, scientists engineered it in the lab to break down PET instead.

-Jose is working on a bacteria that degrades both the PET and its by-products.
+Jose is developing bacteria that degrade both the PET and its by-products.
 But his team is not using Ideonella, which, he says, is difficult to grow in the lab and genetically engineer.
 Instead, they are taking the enzymes they want from Ideonella and other organisms and putting them into a microbe that naturally consumes the monomers for energy.
 They did not have to travel far to find such a microbe: in the garden on campus, they isolated a strain that can feed on terephthalic acid and ethylene glycol.
 Ultimately, they plan to engineer it to upcycle the monomers into more sustainable chemicals and materials.

 There’s still a long road ahead: studies suggest PET comprises about 11% of microplastic particles.
 What about the other 89% of microplastic particles?
 “Every plastic is different, and some are much harder than others,” says Jose.
 “Pretty much everything that you see in the news … pretty much everyone is going to be doing PET.
 All of them are hard, but that’s the easiest one.”